socialstack-core/socialstack-tools/README.md

 A few actions that the socialstack tools perform require MySQL admin rights on a development machine.
 This is so it can, for example, automatically create new databases for you.
 Whilst optional, it's highly recommended to set this access up.
 The account details are stored in a file which can also be located by running `socialstack configuration`.

-# Basic usage

-SocialStack tools are used directly by a running API (unless disabled, which you can do by just omitting your UI/Source directory), so typically in development to use the file watcher you just need to start your API.

 ## Dependencies

 Currently socialstack projects require the following:

 * Node.js 8+
-* [.NET Core 5.0 SDK](https://dotnet.microsoft.com/download/dotnet-core/5.0).
+* [.NET Core 6.0 SDK](https://dotnet.microsoft.com/download/dotnet-core/6.0).
 If you're not sure if you already have this installed, you can run `dotnet --list-sdks` to find out.
-* If you're using Visual Studio, 2019 (v16.8) or newer is required for .NET Core 5.0.
+* If you're using Visual Studio, 2022 or newer is required for .NET Core 6.0.
 * MySQL.
 Version 8 is recommended.
 * Git